henrifrancois/os-readings/reading10.md

 RAIDs can be evaluated on the basis of capacity, reliability and performance.

 ## RAID-0: Striping
-Striping consists in spreading the blocks across disks in a R
+Striping consists in spreading the blocks across disks in a Round Robin fashion.
+This is done to maximize parallelization and is leveraging spatial locality.
+The chunk size determines

 ## RAID-1: Mirroring